DataDog/documentation/content/en/tracing/trace_collection/library_config/go.md

 configuring injection/extraction styles.
 Two styles are
 supported: `Datadog` and `B3`.

-Configure injection styles using the environment variable `DD_PROPAGATION_STYLE_INJECT=Datadog,B3`
+- Configure injection styles using the `DD_PROPAGATION_STYLE_INJECT=Datadog,B3` environment variable

-Configure extraction styles using the environment variable `DD_PROPAGATION_STYLE_EXTRACT=Datadog,B3`
+- Configure extraction styles using the `DD_PROPAGATION_STYLE_EXTRACT=Datadog,B3` environment variable

-The values of these environment variables are comma separated lists of header styles that are enabled for injection or extraction.
-By default only the `Datadog` extraction style is enabled.
+The values of these environment variables are comma-separated lists of header styles enabled for injection or extraction.
+By default, only the `Datadog` extraction style is enabled.

 If multiple extraction styles are enabled, extraction attempts are made in the order that those styles are specified.
 The first successfully extracted value is used.

-## Further Reading
+## Further reading

 {{< partial name="whats-next/whats-next.html" >}}